narayana-glassbeam/Chess-Problem/README.md

 This problem is solved recursively by solving increasingly smaller problems.

 The procedure is as follows.
 - The first available piece is taken.
 We then try to put it in every spare board position.
-(N candidate boards could be generated.
-N = free squares in the board)

 - There are 3 possibilities:
 	1. The piece attacks other piece, or the piece is threatened (attacked) by one of the other pieces in the board.
 This board is not a solution.
 Find the next free square.